Alabama Original: Valentina's world-record pizza toss

 With a restaurant named after her, Valentina has already left her mark on Huntsville.
 But, the 9-year-old didn't stop there.

-The Calucci's are no strangers to world records.
+The Caluccis are no strangers to world records.
 Joe has two himself.
-So, like her father, Valentina wanted to go for the gold.
+And, like her father, Valentina wanted to go for the gold.

-On October 9, 2021, Valentina threw the dough a record 13' 9" - the highest pizza dough toss of any girl age seven to nine in the world!
-And she's got the piece of paper to prove it.
+On Oct.
+9, 2021, Valentina threw the dough a record 13 feet, 9 inches into the air — the highest pizza dough toss of any girl age 7 to 9 in the world.
+And, she's got the piece of paper to prove it.

 "It was exciting, really exciting," said Valentina.

-Valentina - now a world record holder - just like her father.
-That makes him and the community very proud.
+Valentina is now a world-record holder, just like her father.
+He's very proud.

 By the way, Valentina's favorite type of pie?
 Well, she keeps it simple.